fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## Delivery Acknowledgements

-A Delivery Acknowledgement is an end-user confirmation and proof that a Node sent a block of content successfully.
+A Delivery Acknowledgement is a signed message by a client attesting that a node has successfully delivered a task to the client.
+These acknowledgments are instantly finalized locally and can not be reverted by the client.

 The Delivery Acknowledgements are cryptographically secured and tamper-proof, meaning that the transaction contains irrefutable details about all parts involved in the transaction.